backdrop-contrib/afterlight_tribute/README.md

 KNOWN ISSUES
 ---------------------

-NOTE -- this theme is in a heavy dev state and licenses are being discussed.
-It may vanish tomorrow because of incompatible software licenses.
-If you have spare time and shared ideas on how to propel it forward legally, you are welcome to join in and offer advice or build it together.
+NOTE -- this theme is in a heavy development state.
+If you have spare time and shared ideas on how to propel it forward coding cleanly and under the appropriate licenses, you are welcome to join in and offer advice or build it together.

 This theme works as is by just installing it.